 How to Tell Your Story With Authenticity - Insights from The Outdoor Connection 2024

 How do you communicate what you and your organisation are doing in a way that is transparent and authentic to your values?
-In this new series of articles, we’re sharing key takeaways from some of the sessions at The Outdoor Connection 2024, starting with tips on Storytelling with Authenticity.
+We’ve got tips from four different perspectives looking at Personal Branding, Social Media, Traditional Press & PR, and Podcasting.

 The Outdoor Connection is an All The Elements x YHA Outdoor Citizens partnership event, supported by YHA England and Wales, Natural England and Sport England.
 It brings together community groups, organisations, system partners and brands, working to support access to nature and the outdoors to share experiences, learn from each other and develop new skills.